-All students must have their photo-identification cards displayed during any examination.
+All students must have their photo-identification cards (T-cards) displayed during any examination.
 The invigilators are to compare the signatures on the cards with those signed by the students on the official examination list.
-Students appearing without their cards must report to the Undergraduate Program Office within 24 hours, and in the presence of the invigilator, to confirm the identity of the student.
+Students appearing without their cards must report to the Registrar's Office within 24 hours, and in the presence of the invigilator, to confirm the identity of the student.
 Students failing to do so will be assessed a mark of zero on the examination.